Certified Child Life Specialist (CCLS)

 In both healthcare and community settings, Certified Child Life Specialists help infants, children, youth and families cope with the stress and uncertainty of acute and chronic illness, injury, trauma, disability, loss and bereavement.
 They provide evidence-based, developmentally and psychologically appropriate interventions including therapeutic play, preparation for procedures, and education to reduce fear, anxiety, and pain.

-Following is a list of the NDSU courses that are required to become a CCLS
+Following is a list of the NDSU courses intended to correspond to the courses required by ACLP to become a CCLS

 After the internship, a certification exam is also required.